65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 Friendships Can Change During Travel

 Group travel can either make or break our relationships.
-Unfortunately, sometimes we don’t really know our companions until we spend several solid days and nights vacationing with them.
+Unfortunately, sometimes we don’t know our companions until we spend several solid days and nights vacationing with them.
 Tensions can rise and moods change, so a game plan is necessary to assure us our adventure will be enjoyable.

 Nobody wants to have to tread carefully or be on their best behavior while on vacation.
 We want to relax, have fun, enjoy our friends, and be free to do our thing.
 These steps will help you to be organized, and ensure that everyone is on the same page.
 In turn, this guide will alleviate frustration and missed opportunities.